It isn’t easy to ask for a bed.

 Are you hungry?

-The relentless daily schedule rolls along and soon the men are in their racks under multiple blankets, under shaking overhead fans.
-They’re reading old National Geographic magazines and grocery store paperbacks.
+The relentless daily schedule rolls along and soon the men are in the racks under multiple blankets, under shaking overhead fans.
+They’re reading old National Geographics and grocery store paperbacks.
 Some have snuck in their glowing cellphones — “contraband,” to use another jailhouse term mission residents favor.

 The mission isn’t opulent, but at least it’s quiet at night.
 Wet coughing and light snoring are all that break the still.